 K. R. Wilson grew up in Calgary, Alberta, Canada, where he obtained a Bachelor of Music degree from the University of Calgary.
 In 2018 his debut novel, An Idea About My Dead Uncle, won the inaugural Guernica Prize for unpublished literary fiction, and was published by Guernica Editions in 2019.
 He lives in Toronto, Ontario, Canada with his wife and daughter.
+His second novel, Call Me Stan: A Tragedy in Three Millennia will be published by Guernica Editions on May 1, 2021.

 A young, mixed-race composer, raised without meaningful connections to his Chinese heritage and struggling with identity issues, travels to China in search of his long-missing uncle.